mxsxs2/FlappyFish/README.md

 Every static string and setting is stored in `Const` file for convenience.

 ## Test
-The game was given to a number of people to check if there are any bugs in the game or crashes.
+The game was given to a number of people to play and check if there are any bugs in the game or crashes.
+The result of the "black box" testing:
 * Test person one: _The fish jumps too much_
     * Action taken: The fish's jumping velocity has been reduced
 * Test person two: _The fish s almost the same colour as the background_